Rendering Scenes

 Note that large resolutions take longer to render.
 The amount of time depends on the area of the image, so doubling both the width and the height of a scene may increase the rendering time four times.
 It is more efficient to do your preview renderings using a lower resolution, but keeping the scene proportions, to save yourself a lot of time.

 There are some limitations on rendering resolution.
-The demo version of Boxshot and Boxshot Home don’t support resolutions higher than 1024 pixels.
+The demo version of Boxshot doesn’t support resolutions higher than 1024 pixels.
 You will get a warning if you try to enter higher values.
-The Professional and Ultimate editions of Boxshot allow resolutions up to 16384x16384 pixels.
+The registered version of Boxshot allows resolutions up to 16384x16384 pixels.

 Rendering